Fusion-Lightguns/Fusion-Phaser/README.md

      - In line power switch on both versions.

-     - Setup scripts and code .

      - Built with Linux/RetroPie in mind .

-     - Removable Foregrip and attachments .
+     - Removable Foregrip and attachments (currently just a idea) .

-# How far along is this project ?

 # Current planned attachments